 Use Automation to Accelerate Your Selection Process

 An employer that advertises an opening about a desirable work environment may find itself flooded with applicants, and that means more time to sort through candidates in search of the best.
 But technology offers an answer.
-While you would never trust your ultimate decision to an algorithm, automation offers many useful tools that can help you find the best applicants.
+While you would never trust your ultimate decision to an algorithm, automation offers many useful tools that can help you hire the best applicants.
 In the initial phases of recruitment, these tools let you focus your time and attention on finding the best of the best.

 No business will succeed without good employees.
 Particularly in a small business, a great employee can be the difference between mediocrity and excellence.
 Do you want to attract great employees?
 Then tell them what makes your business great.